AzureDemos/KubernetesLab/Documentation/WorkingWithTheKubernetesCLI/README.md

 ## Run the following commands in the Terminal window

+> Before starting make sure your terminal is running from the 'KubernetesLab\Source\YAML\YAML-CommandLine' folder

 Deploy the API to the dev namespace in your cluster

 ```kubectl apply -f ./API/deployment-api.yaml --namespace=dev```